Jaime-Barillas/dbsdk-kk/design.md

 ## Compiling Koka for DreamBox

 Compiling Koka for DreamBox (via the cli) goes through a 5-step process:
-1. **Compile the Koka to Wasm** - Koka is compiled to the `wasm32` target with a (ever so lightly) modified kklib and a minimum subset of the standard library.
+1. **Compile the Koka to Wasm** - Koka is compiled to the `wasm32` target.
    The path to the DBSDK wrapper and the custom WASI functions are provided to the compiler.
 2. **Convert the Wasm output to Wat format** - This is done via the `wasm2wat` tool from the WABT.
 3. **Patch the Wat file** - The only thing that needs to be done here is to